 - 2 large chilies, seeded and minced

-2. Preheat grill for medium high heat.
-Right before placing kebabs onto grill, oil the grill grates.
+- Preheat grill for medium-high heat.
+Right before placing kebabs on the grill, oil the grill grates.
 Do this with a long pair of tongs, folded paper towels, and oil.
-I recommend using a high smoke point oil like grapeseed or avocado oil.

-3. Remove meat from refrigerator and thread cubes onto skewers.
-Depending on length of skewer, plan on between 5-8 pieces per skewer.
+- Remove meat from refrigerator and thread cubes onto skewers.
+Depending on the length of the skewer, plan on between 5 to 8 pieces per skewer.
 Do not overcrowd skewers and make sure there is enough room at the top and bottom of each one.

-4. Place boti kebabs onto grill and cook for 10-12 minutes, rotating occasionally.
-Once cooked through, remove from heat and serve with a fresh off the grill flatbread and South Asian-style condiments.
+- Place boti kebabs onto the grill and cook for 10 to 12 minutes, rotating occasionally.
+Once cooked through, remove from heat and serve with a flatbread and South Asian-style condiments.

 |Nutritional Guidelines (per serving)|